safetrustcr/safetrust-ZK/README.md

 ## Minimal DB Schema (3 tables)

-The demo only needs these tables — all in `db/init.sql`:
+Only what the ZK pipeline actually reads and writes — defined in `db/init.sql`:

 ```
 trustless_work_escrows   ← ZK writes proof_hash + commitment to escrow_metadata JSONB